08.09.07

 was one heck of a god.

-13. Kira said,
+13. Kira says:

 I was for Light, but for a smart person he made childish mistakes.
 If he was smart he would have just ignored all those who were after him.
 L would have never known if he was truly in the correct city if Light never tried to respond.